hmagdyadel/hmagdyadel/README.md

 # Hi there! 👋 I'm Haitham Magdy Adel

-**Flutter Developer**
+**Senior Mobile App Developer | Flutter Specialist**

-I'm a passionate Flutter developer with **3+ years** of experience building production-ready mobile applications that serve **millions of users**.
-Based in Cairo, Egypt, I specialize in creating secure, scalable, and high-performance cross-platform solutions for fintech, education, and on-demand services.
+I'm a passionate Senior Mobile App Developer with **4+ years** of Flutter experience building production-ready mobile applications that serve **millions of users**.
+Based in Cairo, Egypt, I specialize in creating secure, scalable, and high-performance cross-platform solutions for fintech, education, and e-commerce.

-Currently architecting nationwide educational apps at **El-Moasser** (serving 1M+ students in 2025/2026), while staying open to exciting opportunities in mobile development.
+Currently architecting nationwide educational apps at **El-Moasser** (serving 1M+ students in 2025/2026), while leading development teams and staying open to exciting opportunities in mobile development.

 ---